mlandis/phyddle/docs/source/overview.rst

       1,1,0,1,0,0,0,0,0,0  # character 1
       0,0,1,1,1,0,0,0,0,0  # character 2

-By default, all branch length entries are rescaled from 0 to 1 as proportion to tree height (formatted to ease reading):
+By default, all branch length-related entries are rescaled from 0 to 1 as proportion to tree height (formatted to ease reading):

 .. code-block:: shell